David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - 6. Send data to dashboard, which staff can access from a web browser via a locally hosted server.
 - 7. The entire app boots from a persistent docker for info and AI security.
 May have Kubernetes for model rotation if that becomes required.

-- *Note: If you've not heard of knowledge graphs, they are vector based (as are LLM's and RAG's) graphs which are incredibly fast for data retrieval (Google uses it for its search).
+- *Note*: If you've not heard of knowledge graphs, they are vector based (as are LLM's and RAG's) graphs which are incredibly fast for data retrieval (Google uses it for its search).
 Most note-taking tools use them to connect your notes, but my 'go-to' LogSeq gives you a tab to view your notes and their relations.
 See 'Psychology

 - ### UI Therapist/Hospital:
 - The UI has the dashboard with the various graphs used, you can see an older version of the dashboard  (minus ModernBert utterance tagging) front-end on my git repo 'https://github.com/David-Barnes-Data-Imaginations/SentimentSuite'.